Custer State Park is located outside of the town of Custer, South Dakota about 20 miles from Mount Rushmore.

 Comfort Stations all have flush toilets and hot showers.

 This is a small campground right on the side of the main road that travels through the park.
-The campground has asphalt paved pads, fire rings and the sites are level.
+The campground has asphalt paved pads and fire rings.
+The sites are level.

 You have to drive at Custer.
 It is unavoidable if you want to enjoy what’s offered here.
 When we visited Custer State Park the first time in our motorhome, we did not have a tow vehicle.
 We had to unplug every time we ventured out.